 "The Crystal Empire - Part 2" shows that Twilight's worst, deepest fear is Celestia rejecting her and no longer being able to be her student.

-Even when Twilight is transformed into princess alicorn, she is upset at first, because she thinks she won't be Celestia's student anymore.
+Even when Twilight is transformed into an alicorn princess in "Magical Mystery Cure", she is upset at first, because she thinks she won't be Celestia's student anymore.